 This application seeks planning permission for the continuation of clay target shooting on the application site.
-Planning permission was granted temporarily for the clay target shoot in 2002, this planning permission expired on the 31st May 2005.
-The submitted application form states that the proposed development has not commenced on site, however the applicant has informed Officers that the use of the land for clay target shooting has continued on site between 2005 until earlier this year when the applicant was informed that the use of the site for clay target shooting did not benefit from planning permission.
+Planning permission was granted temporarily for the clay target shoot in 2002 and that planning permission expired on the 31 May 2005.
+The submitted application form states that the proposed development has not commenced on site, but the applicant has informed officers that the use of the land for clay target shooting has continued on site between 2005 until earlier this year when the applicant was informed that the use of the site for clay target shooting did not benefit from planning permission.